Introducing the Executive and Non-Executive team

 As an extremely driven leader Elizabeth is passionate about developing colleagues and creating an inclusive working environment so that patients can get the best possible care and experience.

-Elizabeth is a board member of HPMA London Academy and outside of work enjoys watching F1 racing, the Saturday Kitchen cooking show, going for long walks and running outdoors now that her daughter is a young adult.
+Elizabeth is a board member of HPMA London Academy and the Health and Wellbeing Expert Advisory Group for NHSE.
+Outside of work Elizabeth enjoys watching F1 racing, the Saturday Kitchen cooking show, going for long walks and running outdoors now that her daughter is a young adult.

 (Non-voting board member).